 How to landscape on a budget?

 If you want to improve your garden, but your resources are tight?
 Landscaping on a budget is not as hard as you think and doesn’t mean you have to settle on a shabby-looking yard.
 Using your imagination and creativity, you will be able to create an inexpensive, beautiful landscape.

 Plan and draw a layout

-Landscaping doesn’t come cheap and searching for other resources is one way of keeping your budget at bay.
+Landscaping doesn’t come cheap, and searching for other resources is one way of keeping your budget at bay.

 Reconsider landscape area

-Each landscape style will call for certain purchases and maintenance costs after the renovation.
+Each landscape style will require certain purchases and maintenance costs after the renovation.
 Consider reducing the areas covered with grass.
 Instead, create more flowerbeds, filling them with native plants and flowers.
 Aside from the exceptional aesthetic value, a diverse garden is healthier than monoculture lawns and it significantly saves you money purchasing unnecessary weed killers.

 How to maintain my landscape?

 Landscaping is more than just increasing the aesthetic appeal of your home.
 It is also an inviting outdoor space for your family and friends but it doesn’t mean you have to break the bank to impress.
 It’s fine to splurge occasionally on certain pieces for added value.

 Indeed, landscaping your lawn is rewarding but always know your limit.
 Little things can pile up swiftly, turning your mini-project into a massive hit in your wallet.